France–Vanuatu relations: The Neo-Caledonian issue

-One of Lini's first foreign policy moves upon attaining office was to provide open encouragement for the Kanak Socialist National Liberation Front (FLNKS), the pro-independence movement in neighbouring New Caledonia, which remained a French territory.
+One of Lini's first foreign policy moves upon attaining office was to provide open encouragement for the Kanak and Socialist National Liberation Front (FLNKS), the pro-independence movement in neighbouring New Caledonia, which remained a French territory.
 Lini described indigenous New Caledonians as ni-Vanuatu's "Melanesian brothers", and stated, on the basis of Melanesian solidarity, that they alone should determine the political future of New Caledonia.

 In February 1981, Barak Sopé, secretary-general of Vanuatu's ruling Vanua'aku Pati, accepted an invitation to speak at the annual congress of the FLNKS.
 He obtained a visa to New Caledonia from the French embassy in Port-Vila, which was subsequently revoked by French authorities, who declared that a man in Sopé's position speaking at a pro-independence congress in a French territory would constitute unacceptable interference in internal French affairs.
 Sopé was briefly detained at the airport in Nouméa.
 Vanuatu reacted by declaring the French ambassador to Vanuatu persona non grata.
 France reacted in turn by reducing the aid it provided to Vanuatu.
 Relations were normalised in October.
 In 1984, the French ambassador was again expelled after protesting against Vanuatu's continued support for the FLNKS.

 In 1986, Vanuatu campaigned for New Caledonia to be re-inscribed on the United Nations list of non-self-governing territories.
 France responded with economic sanctions.

 In 1987, Vanuatu opposed a referendum held in New Caledonia on the island group's political status, and delivered a petition to the French embassy in protest.

 The nuclear issue

 In the 1980s, Vanuatu continuously condemned France's nuclear tests in French Polynesia.
-In 1985, the Rainbow Warrior was greeted and fêted by Lini's government in Port-Vila.
+In 1985, the Rainbow Warrior was greeted and fêted by Lini's government in Port-Vila as part of Vanuatu's hosting of a Nuclear Free and Independent Pacific Conference in Port-Vila.
 Ni-Vanuatu official Charles Rara remained aboard to witness the vessel's protest trip to Mururoa, and shared a cabin with Fernando Pereira.
-Following the sinking of the Rainbow Warrior in Auckland, Lini openly accused France of having committed a "terrorist act".
+Following the sinking of the Rainbow Warrior in Auckland on 10 July that same year, Lini openly accused France of having committed a "terrorist act".

 The Matthew and Hunter Islands

 The Matthew and Hunter Islands were the cause of a maritime boundary dispute between Vanuatu and France (New Caledonia).
-They had been part of the New Hebrides until 1976, when France annexed them to New Caledonia instead.
-Lini's government rejected French sovereignty over the islands, and, in 1993, Lini travelled illegally to Hunter Island, where he planted the ni-Vanuatu flag.
-A French patrol vessel prevented him from reaching Matthew Island.
+They had been part of the New Hebrides until 1976, when France and Britain agreed to include them on New Caledonia maps instead of New Hebrides maps as had been in the case since the commencement of the 1906 Condominium of the New Hebrides.
+Lini's government rejected French sovereignty over the islands, and, in 1983, a Vanuatu Government-sanctioned mission led by Captain Leith Nasak on MV Euphrosyne II travelled to Hunter Island with traditional leaders from Southern Vanuatu to plant the ni-Vanuatu flag.
+The French patrol vessel, the Dunkerquoise prevented the Vanuatu mission from reaching Matthew Island.